Spekl/spekl.github.io/docs/spec_guide.rst

 publish`` at any time.
 Every time you publish, however, make sure to increment the version number in your ``package.yml`` file.
 If you don't Spekl will not allow you to publish.

 Authoring Inline Specifications
 ===============================

+In the last section we learned how to create stand alone specifications.
+While this is the authoring mode most useful for projects wishing to import existing specifications into Spekl, the more general case for using Spekl is when one wants to author specifications for a codebase that is under development.
+In this section we are going to learn how to do that.
+We'll continue with the example we've used in other sections, the ``MaybeAdd`` example.

 Publishing Specifications
 =========================